BNasmith/PTForsyth/PTFWorkofChrist.md

 or even our experience.
 These make but the vehicle, as it were.
-What we preach is some- thing much more solid, more objective, with more stay in it ; something that can suffice when our experience has ebbed until it seems to be as low as Christ's was in the great desertion and victory on the Cross.
-We want something that will stand by us when we cannot feel any more ; we want a Cross we can cling to, not simply a subjective Cross.
+What we preach is some- thing much more solid, more objective, with more stay in it; something that can suffice when our experience has ebbed until it seems to be as low as Christ's was in the great desertion and victory on the Cross.
+We want something that will stand by us when we cannot feel any more; we want a Cross we can cling to, not simply a subjective Cross.
 That is, to put the thing in another way, what we want to-day is